How To Identify and Manage Changes in Asthma Control

 This had me thinking about what I truly considered “well-controlled asthma,” and what it looked like for me while navigating bothersome side effects from asthma medication.
 Let’s recap how well-controlled asthma can be defined.

-I believe I have lowered my threshold for how I defined well-controlled asthma, to the point in which I was perhaps slipping from my well-controlled status.
-This issue was feeling two-fold;
+I believe I have lowered my threshold for how I define well-controlled asthma to the point where I was perhaps slipping from my well-controlled status.
+This issue felt two-fold:

 - Not wanting to acknowledge that my asthma control has changed.

-- Is that I had very few options outside of accepting side effects.
+- Feeling like I had very few options outside of accepting these side effects.

-What I discovered was that there was not a lot to track at the beginning.
-I had few symptoms and they were mild at first.
-They felt more “normal” and I began to carve out some patterns.
-I noticed that I had some cases in some cases that could be connected to trigger exposure and in others no real reason.
+What I discovered was that there wasn't much to track at the beginning.
+I had a few symptoms, and they were mild at first.
+They felt almost “normal,” but over time, I began to identify some patterns.
+I noticed that I had some symptom flare-ups that could be connected to trigger exposure, while in other cases, there was no real reason at all.
+These subtle shifts were my first real changes in asthma control.

-In consultation with my respirologist, we made some adjustments to see if we could minimize some side effects.
+In consultation with my respirologist, we made some adjustments to see if we could minimize side effects.
 It was interesting to see documented downward trends.
 The proof is in the pudding, as they say.
-It was a good experiment but unfortunately, it also emphasized that I was not going to be able to adjust a medication that produced bothersome side effects I was experiencing.
+It was a good experiment, but unfortunately, it also emphasized that I was not going to be able to adjust the specific medication that produced the bothersome side effects I was experiencing.

 Have you ever felt at a crossroads with your asthma?
-What methods have you used to help you gain a new perspective and stay motivated with bothersome treatment?
+What methods have you used to help you gain a new perspective and stay motivated despite bothersome treatment side effects?

 Join the conversation